Smart Steps for early learning

 - WA Health and Physical Education Syllabus

 The program is free for educators working in early learning centres and for school teachers with students in Kindergarten to Year 2.
 A half day professional development workshop unpacks the Smart Steps resources.
 Attendees will receive over thirty free materials to run the program, including teacher resources, posters, stickers, story books and a large road safety play mat.
-SDERA also provides $175 to contribute to the cost of staff relief.
+SDERA also contributes to the cost of staff relief.